-I have been an active member of Scouts Canada for the past 59 years – 10 years as a Cub, Scout and Venturer and 49 years as a leader with groups in Oakville, Toronto, Kingston, Kincardine, Manotick and as of last year, Kemptville.
-My involvement as a leader has always been at the section and group level, with the Scout section continuously, as well as a Venturer advisor for 10 years and on group committees for over 40 years.
-I have never served at any level above the individual group.
+For the past two years I have had the privilege of serving as one of the voting delegates for Voyageur Council.
+If elected, this will be my last time to serve in this role as it always good to bring in someone with new ideas.
+I have been an active member of Scouts Canada for the past 60 years – 10 years as a Cub, Scout and Venturer and 50 years as a scouter with groups in Oakville, Toronto, Kingston, Kincardine, Manotick and as of two years ago, Kemptville.
+My involvement as a scouter has always been at the section and group level.
 I am also one of the original members of Scout Eh.

-If I am elected as a voting delegate I will do my best to listen to others concerns about the direction of Scouting, support individuals in the region and work with others.
-I promise to ask tough questions and challenge our leadership to make significant reform within the movement to reduce the bureaucracy, empower local groups and take steps to ensure we continue to own many of the properties we already have for future generations.
-As well, I believe every adult member of Scouting should be voting directly for Board positions.
-As a voting member I realize I only have one vote for candidates to the Board of Governors but, working with others committed to reform, I will try to use that opportunity make sure issues that affect the long-term success of individual groups, volunteers and the Scouting movement are raised and openly discussed.
+If I am elected as a voting delegate, I will do my best to listen to others concerns about the direction of Scouting, but I promise to ask tough questions and challenge our leadership to make significant reform within the movement to reduce the bureaucracy, empower local groups and take steps to ensure we continue to own many of the properties we already have for future generations.
+As well, I believe every adult member of Scouting should be voting directly for Board positions and will push for this.

 To survive as a significant movement we need to acknowledge we have major problems and be open and transparent with our membership.
 I am always open to comments and suggestions from others but I can guarantee that as a voting member I will ask tough questions and always vote for what I believe is best for the movement.